Visit our Sister Sites:

 With Nitrogen, Potassium and Phosphorous, your plants should be off to a good start.
 But, plants require many micro-nutrients, too.
 They are called "micro-nutrients" because they are needed in small amounts.

 Most important among these is calcium.
 Calcium helps the plant to absorb other important chemicals, most notably Nitrogen, Phosphorous, and Potassium.
-Calcium is best in liquid form, which is readily availabe to the plants.
+Calcium is best in liquid form, which is readily available to the plants.

 The other important micro-nutrients are: